tremby/discord-tagbot/README.md

 - **`/tag-recount`:** force a recount of the current game.
   Only server admins and tag judges can do this.

-  If a recount is asked for on an archived game, the result is not stored, and the pinned status message is not edited;
-  the results are only shown to the user then discarded.

-  In other cases, the pinned message is updated with the recalculated scores and state.
+  The pinned message is updated with the recalculated scores and state.
   If any scores changed, it is announced in the chat channel, assuming one is set.

+  This does nothing on inactive games.

 - **`/tag-show-status`:** show (just to you) the current game status.